laderast/magic-of-markdown/magic-of-markdown.md

 You add YAML as a header to the document by specifiying three dashes: `---`

 Here's the YAML that I used for this set of slides.
+I suggest that you use a [YAML Linter such as YAMLLint](http://www.yamllint.com) to check that you formatted your YAML correctly, since it's a picky format (improperly placed colons can break it).

 ```
 ---
 title: "The Magic of Markdown"
 author: "Ted Laderas"
-date: "January 13, 2016"
+date: "March 16, 2017"
 output: slidy_presentation
 ---
 ```